 Once you’re out of rehab, there’s no way to control or manage triggers.
-It’s paramount to learn how to identify personal warning signs and external triggers that may push you to relapse.
+Learning how to identify personal warning signs and external triggers that may push you to relapse is paramount.
 Usually, in this exercise, you’ll be reading your triggers to the group, and they’ll respond with strategies by asking “what if” questions.
 However, you can still practice this exercise by yourself.
 Next time you’re faced with a trigger, ask yourself “what if” questions and see what happens.
 Indeed, asking yourself these questions forces you to play the potential life movie of what would happen if you relapse.

 4. History Exercise

-Like the previous exercise, the history activity is there to remind you of the power of addiction.
+Like the previous exercise, the history activity reminds you of the power of addiction.
 In a group discussion, you’ll have to share a short history of how your addiction affected your life.
 The group members then ask questions to help you find the turning points in your life that potentially led to your addiction.
 This is perhaps one of the most critical recovery group activities you want to keep after rehab.
-Replaying the story of your addiction will tell you exactly how much you’ve advanced and what would you be giving up if you relapse.
+Replaying the story of your addiction will tell you exactly how much you’ve advanced and what you would be giving up if you relapse.

 5. Complete the Sentences Exercise

-In essence, the ability to pick up thoughts and beliefs that are not true about yourself, the world, and others is key to prevent relapse.
+In essence, picking up thoughts and beliefs that are not true about yourself, the world, and others is key to preventing relapse.
 The sentence completion exercise is a quick technique that helps you identify and correct thoughts that aren’t true.
-Examples of these include, “I know my recovery is in jeopardy when…” or “when I think about drugs or alcohol, I usually…” Then, give yourself about six to eight different possibilities.
+Examples include, “I know my recovery is in jeopardy when…” or “when I think about drugs or alcohol, I usually….”
+Then, give yourself about six to eight different possibilities.
 If you can, write them down, you can even use your Notes app on your phone.
 Afterward, review the endings and look for the recurring theme.
 Those usually contain mistaken beliefs.